Van Brienenoord Bridge

 The Van Brienenoord Bridge (Dutch: Van Brienenoordbrug) is a large twin tied-arch motorway bridge in the Netherlands.
 Located at the east side of Rotterdam, it crosses the New Meuse (Nieuwe Maas), a major distributary of the river Rhine.
 The bridge actually consists of two separate, parallel, and (visually) almost identical arch-bridges, as well as a set of three parallel bascule bridges on the north end.

 The bridge carries 12 lanes of traffic of the A16 motorway, the busiest highway in the Netherlands.
 Additionally, on the outside of the east arch, a two-way segregated cycling bridge has been mounted.

 Including lead-up ramps, the Van Brienenoord Bridge is 1320 meters long and vessels with up to 24 meters air draft can pass under the closed bridge.
 With a span of 300 meters, it is the longest span road bridge in the Netherlands.

 Traffic exceeds 235,000 vehicles crossing the bridge daily, using four 3-lane carriageways, in an express versus local / distributor arrangement.

-Looking at the twin bridge from the south, it's hard to tell that one of the twins is 25 years older than the other.
+View of the twin bridge from the south; the bridge on the right is 25 years older than the other.

 Each bridge arch carries two roadways – the inner with three lanes of express traffic; and an outer with another three local / distributor lanes.

 History

 The east arch (287.5 m long) was built in 1965, constituting the original Van Brienenoord Bridge.
-In 1990 the bridge received a major upgrade, by the addition of a second, almost identical arch (305 m long and slightly broader) right next to its west flank, doubling its traffic capacity.
+In 1990 the bridge received a major upgrade, by the addition of a second, almost identical arch (305 m long and slightly broader) to the west, doubling the traffic capacity.

 The bridge is named after the Eiland van Brienenoord (Isle of Brienenoord) in the river, on which some of its pillars are built.
 The little island was named after its former owner, baron Arnoud Willem van Brienen van de Groote Lindt in 1847.
 The Dutch suffix oord means a place.